Zdeněk Kudrna

+Career

+In 1974, he represented his country in a test series against England.

-Kudrna first rode in the UK for the Exeter Falcons in 1979 with compatriots Aleš Dryml Sr., Jan Verner and Václav Verner.
+Kudrna was subject to several failed signing attempts with Cradley Heath Heathens and Bristol Bulldogs when he was due to race in Britain for the 1978 season.
+He eventually rode in the UK for the Exeter Falcons in 1979 with compatriots Aleš Dryml Sr., Jan Verner and Václav Verner.
 Also in 1979 he finished seventh Speedway World Championship final and was a member of the Czechoslovak team that finished third in the Speedway World Team Cup.

 1980 saw him move to the Birmingham Brummies where he was nicknamed Kermit due to his bright green leathers.
 The Czechoslovak authorities refused him permission to ride in the UK in 1981 but in 1982 he returned to the Brummies.